Edward Turner (judge): Career

 After this Turner was elected to the constitutional convention of 1817, where he was one of the committee that framed the first constitution of the State.
 Equally important was his work as representative of Adams county in the first legislature, 1817 to 1818.
 He chaired the judiciary committee and established the judicial system under the constitution.
 He continued a member of the legislature until 1822, being twice elected speaker.
 In 1820 and 1821 he served as attorney general by appointment of Governor Poindexter.
 In 1823 he was appointed judge of the criminal court of Adams county and in 1824 as judge of the supreme court, becoming presiding judge in 1829, a position he held until superseded under the constitution of 1832.
 He was chancellor of the State from 1834 to 1839 and greatly improved the chancery methods.
 In the 1839 Mississippi gubernatorial election, he was the Whig candidate.
 He received about 16,000 votes and was defeated by Alexander McNutt.

 In 1840 he was elected to the High court upon the death of Justice Pray, and in 1844 he was elected to the Mississippi State Senate by Jefferson and Franklin counties.
 At the expiration of his term on the bench in November 1843, the bar in attendance on the high court resolved, "That the State of Mississippi is under many obligations to the Hon.
 Edward Turner for the many years of arduous labor he has devoted to her service, and for the distinguished example of purity, integrity and patriotism which he has afforded to her citizens."
 He died at Woodlands, his home near Natchez, May 23, 1860.
 He was survived by his wife and several children.
 Judge Turner was a portly and commanding figure, six feet two inches tall, and was described as generous and kind, brilliant in conversation, and gracious in manners.
 "He was not considered a profound lawyer," says Lynch.
 But he was thoroughly honest and industrious, and was the great judicial figure of the early period of the State.

+Personal life

+He was married in September 1802 to Mary West, a daughter of Cato West.
+Mary West Turner died in 1811.